ehealthsuisse/EPR-by-example/README.md

 # AnnotatedTX
-Annotated transactions for the Swiss EPR
+Annotated messages for the Swiss EPR transactions